 • a number of outings to the coast and other attractions during the year,

 The charity was established for use by the older residents of Chelmsford and the surrounding district and is the successor organisation to Chelmsford Old Peoples Welfare Committee which was originally founded in 1948

 Our Day Centre offers light refreshments in the morning and provides a freshly cooked nutritious two-course meal at a very reasonable cost.
-We operate five days a week throughout the year, excepting the normal Bank Holidays at Christmas and Easter and as far as we can ascertain,
+We operate five days a week throughout the year, excepting the normal Bank Holidays at Christmas and Easter.

 Age Concern (Chelmsford) provides a portal to Age UK (England) for our service users through the regional charity, Age UK (Essex) and national level.
 Although the charity is named “Age Concern (Chelmsford), we are not federated to or part of the national charity “Age UK (England)” although we enjoy a cordial relationship with the Essex regional charity.